 Is it an anthology of short stories?

-Is it sports?
+Is it a sports book?

 Is it self-help motivation?

-It’s all three!
+It’s all four!

 If you love baseball, you’ll love this book.
 If you have a world view, and would be thrilled to read about how “America’s pastime” is taking roots in the far corners of our planet, you’ll really, really love this book.

 Retired USAF fighter pilot Lt.
 Col. Scott Weaver loves baseball.
 He even headed well down the path of a career in baseball, and was invited to try out with both the Los Angeles Dodgers and the Cincinnati Reds.
 So, he’s sharing a few of his favorite baseball stories with us.

 But the book is more than just a travel through baseball; it’s a travel through life.
 It opens with Scott and his son Jonathan “Jo” telling of how baseball helped Scott as a father guide them both through Jo’s mental illness.